Travelling

 • a self-support visa;

-• a family reunification visa for close relatives of a person holding a temporary stay visa for other reasons.
+• a family reunification visa for close relatives of temporary visa holders.

-Holders of temporary stay visas don’t need to get a residence card.
-Their visa is valid for the whole duration of their stay and allows multiple entries into Portugal.
+Temporary stay visa holders do not need a residence card, as the visa is valid for the entire stay and allows multiple entries into Portugal.

-4. Book an appointment in the consular or in an authorised visa centre.
+4. Booking an appointment at a consulate or authorised visa centre.

-5. Submit the application and biometrics.
-You can do it in the Portuguese consular post in your country or an authorised visa centre.
+5. Submitting the application and biometrics at the Portuguese consular post or authorised visa centre.

 • two identical passport-type photos in colour;

-• a passport or another valid travel document;
+• a valid passport or other travel document;

 • a criminal record certificate from the country of origin;